zoekirsh/programming-univbasics-nds-green-grocer-part-2-sfo01-seng-ft-111620/README.md

 In this lab, we're going to finish the work we've started by writing three more methods.
-The first two methods, `apply_coupons` and `apply_clearance`, will apply discounts to a cart that has already been consolidated - one applies coupons and the other applies discounts for clearance items.
+The first two methods, `apply_coupons` and `apply_clearance`, will apply discounts to a cart that has already been consolidated - one applies coupons, and the other applies discounts for clearance items.

 The final method, `checkout`, will bring the entire process together - it will run the `consolidated_cart` method we wrote in part 1 of this lab as well as `apply_coupons` and `apply_clearance`.
-The `checkout` method will need to take in an **unconslidated** cart, consolidate it, apply coupons, and apply discounts.
-Finally, the `checkout` method will total up cost of all items, apply a 'total price' discount if applicable, and return the final cost.
+The `checkout` method will need to take in an **unconsolidated** cart, consolidate it, apply coupons, and apply discounts.
+Finally, the `checkout` method will total up the cost of all items, apply a 'total price' discount if applicable, and return the final cost.

 Recalling from the previous lab, when you pay for all your items at the checkout, you expect to get a "consolidated" receipt that: